audreyfeldroy/cookiecutter-pypackage/README.rst

 * `Nekroze/cookiecutter-pypackage`_: A fork of this with a PyTest test runner, strict flake8 checking with Travis/Tox, and some docs and `setup.py` differences.

-* `lucuma/cookiecutter-pypackage`_: Full py.test integration: custom
-  .coveragerc file and changes in the Makefile and Travis/Tox config files.
-  Used for several released packages.

 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)